uuidjs/uuid/README.md

 node benchmark/benchmark.js
 ```

-For a more complete discussion of node-uuid performance, please see the `benchmark/README.md` file, and the [benchmark wiki](https://github.com/broofa/node-uuid/wiki/Benchmark)
+For a more complete discussion of uuid performance, please see the `benchmark/README.md` file, and the [benchmark wiki](https://github.com/broofa/uuid/wiki/Benchmark)

 For browser performance [checkout the JSPerf tests](http://jsperf.com/node-uuid-performance).